MinghuiChen43/awesome-deep-phenomena/README.md

   - Digest: In this work, we study the sample complexity of robust interpolation problem when the data are in a unit ball.
 We show that both too many data and small data hurt robustness.

 ### Others: 2021

+- Discovering and Explaining the Representation Bottleneck of DNNs. [[paper]](https://arxiv.org/abs/2111.06236)
+  - Huiqi Deng, Qihan Ren, Hao Zhang, Quanshi Zhang. *ICLR 2022*
+  - Key Word: Representation Bottleneck; Explanation.
+  - Digest: This paper explores the bottleneck of feature representations of deep neural networks (DNNs), from the perspective of the complexity of interactions between input variables encoded in DNNs.
+To this end, we focus on the multi-order interaction between input variables, where the order represents the complexity of interactions.
+We discover that a DNN is more likely to encode both too simple and too complex interactions, but usually fails to learn interactions of intermediate complexity.
+Such a phenomenon is widely shared by different DNNs for different tasks.
+This phenomenon indicates a cognition gap between DNNs and humans, and we call it a representation bottleneck.
+We theoretically prove the underlying reason for the representation bottleneck.

 - The Equilibrium Hypothesis: Rethinking implicit regularization in Deep Neural Networks. [[paper]](https://arxiv.org/abs/2110.11749)
   - Yizhang Lou, Chris Mingard, Soufiane Hayou.